callumflack/iremono/README.md

 4. Finally, this postcss library makes use of `postcss-mixins`, `postcss-easy-import` and `postcss-preset-env`.
 I like managing their config with a `postcss.config.js` file, an example of which is provided.

-## WHat the hell does Iremono mean?
+## What does Iremono mean?

 Iremono means "vessel" or "container" in Japanese.
-I don't speak Japanese, but I like how it incorporates "mono".
-I wanted a standalone set of CSS patterns I could just drop in to any project.
+I don't speak Japanese, but I cam across it serendipitously and I liked how it incorporates the word "mono".
+I wanted to create a standalone set of CSS patterns I could just drop in to any project.
+The name has stuck for some time.